 So, how do you renew a child passport?
 That’s actually a trick question.
 You’re only eligible to use passport renewal form DS-82 if you got your last passport after you turned 16.

-You can replace your child’s expired passport with a new one, but you’ll have to go to a passport office in person to apply.
+You can replace your child’s expired passport with a new passport, but you’ll have to go to a passport office in person to apply.

 The procedure to renew a child passport is slightly different depending on whether or not your child is under the age of 16.